alexsander-projects/jenkins-docker-agent/README.md

 14. **Add Credentials.**
     *   Click "Add" next to "Credentials" and choose "Username with password."
-    *   Set Username to `jenkins` and Password to `jenkins`.
-(These credentials were defined in the custom Docker image used for the agent).

 15. **Set Host Key Verification Strategy.**
     *   Choose "Non-verifying Verification Strategy."
     > **Caution:** This is not recommended for production environments and is used here for demonstration purposes only.